Today is the birthday of Harry Truman and a fitting day to remember what he wrote in response to the assassination of President Kennedy.

-“For some time I have been disturbed by the way the CIA has been diverted from its original assignment,” wrote former President Harry Truman on the one-month anniversary of President Kennedy’s assassination
+“For some time I have been disturbed by the way the CIA has been diverted from its original assignment,” wrote Truman in the Washington Post on December 22, 1963, the one-month anniversary of President Kennedy’s assassination.

 “It has become an operational and at times a policy-making arm of the Government.
 This has led to trouble and may have compounded our difficulties in several explosive areas.”

-Truman never linked JFK’s death to the clandestine service but the timing of his piece, published in the Washington Post, was suggestive.
+Truman never linked JFK’s death to the clandestine service but the timing and venue of his piece, was suggestive.
 Already Soviet bloc news outlets were speculating Kennedy’s murder–and the murder of the only suspect while in police custody–pointed to U.S. government involvement in the assassination.

 “This quiet intelligence arm of the President has been so removed from its intended role that it is being interpreted as a symbol of sinister and mysterious foreign intrigue–and subject for cold war enemy propaganda,” Truman wrote.